openshift/enhancements/enhancements/microshift/microshift-router-configuration.md

 clarity reasons MicroShift should keep this list unique so that admins/users are not confused by it.
-MicroShift will not trigger warnings or errors if there are duplicate entries from the configuration (these include explicit duplicates or referring to the same IP in different ways, such as by their hostnames or interfaces).
+MicroShift will not trigger warnings or errors if there are duplicate entries from the configuration (these include explicit duplicates or referring to the same IP in different ways, such as by the IP or NIC name).

 #### Firewalling ports
 Using LoadBalancer service will create special iptables rules with more